Ha1fDead/NetworkingPrototype/readme.md

 - Support online and offline interactions, update online environment when network is achieved
 - Minimize network utilization for a target "2G" or "3G" experience
 - Pseudo-database replication
+- Learn how to stress test a networked app

 - Test WebWorkers with performance and networking implications